A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Classifying obstruction

 The data is classified into two states.
-One in which the coverage (or obstruction) lies between \SIrange{0}{50}{\percent}, and another in which the coverage is in the range \SIrange{50}{100}{\percent}.
+One in which obstruction lies between \SIrange{0}{50}{\percent}, and another in which the obstruction is in the range \SIrange{50}{100}{\percent}.
 The states are named \gls{los} and \gls{olos}, respectively.
-For completeness, it should be mentioned that we also evaluated the case with three states (\gls{los}, \gls{olos} and \gls{nlos}), but there were no major differences in the statistics that would motivate this more complex classification and modeling approach.
-Hence, the matrix $\channelMatrix$ is split into the matrices $\channelMatrixLOS$ and $\channelMatrixOLOS$, where the difference between two consecutive time indices no longer need to be equal, i.e.,
+The threshold was determined based on empirical analysis and means that if less than 50\% of the first Fresnel zone is obstructed, then it is classified as \gls{los}.
+The chosen threshold had little impact on further evaluations.
+A brief sensitivity analysis was made to evaluate the impact of different thresholds for the path gain and large-scale model parameters, concluding that the variation of the parameters was between 0.1 and 0.3~dB, except for the m-parameter in the path gain model where it in \gls{olos} was 3.2~dB.
+The 50\% threshold gives parameters in line within the mean obtained for the different thresholds within 0.2~dB, again with the largest discrepancy for the \gls{olos} m-parameter with a difference of 1.8~dB.
+For completeness, it should be mentioned that the slightly more complex case with three states \gls{los} (\SI{0}{\percent} obstruction), \gls{olos} (\SIrange{1}{99}{\percent} obstruction) and \gls{nlos} (\SI{100}{\percent} obstruction) was also analyzed, but showed no major differences in the statistics that would motivate this more complex classification and modeling approach.
+Hence, the matrix $\channelMatrix$ is split into matrices $\channelMatrixLOS$ and $\channelMatrixOLOS$, where the difference between two consecutive time indices no longer needs to be equal, i.e.,

 and